-Summary: Mac won't boot after Catalina update?
-Lost everything stored on your Mac after macOS Catalina or Big Sur upgrade?
-Want to downgrade from macOS Big Sur to Catalina?
+Summary: Lost everything stored on your Mac after macOS Catalina or Big Sur upgrade?
 Don't freak out!
-Free download the best data recovery software for macOS - iBoysoft Mac Data Recovery to recover lost/missing files after macOS update, and then go ahead to find solutions.
+Free download the best data recovery software for macOS - iBoysoft Mac Data Recovery to recover lost/missing files after macOS update.

 What's new in macOS 11 Big Sur?